-Small population, large expense: Managing the high-cost 2%
+Small population, large expense: Managing high-cost claimants

 - Select states